CSC-DevOps/CM/README.md

 [Building a Configuration Server](README.md) | [Ansible Playbooks](Playbooks.md)

 In this workshop, we'll cover the basics of setting up a simple configuration server, enabling ssh access, and using ansible to configure a simple web server.

+An overview of the components we will set up can be seen here:

 ![image](img/ansible-setup.png)

 ## Workshop